-Do you see the animosity that running with friends creates??
+Do you see the animosity that running with friends creates?
+For me?

 RUN WITH YOUR ENEMIES.

-So I held in my feelings when she told me one night at a dinner at her house.
+I held in my feelings when she told me about running with her husband one night at a dinner at her house.

-And literally cried the entire car ride home and spent the most of that night awake and feeling sorry for myself.
+I literally cried the entire car ride home and spent most of that night awake and feeling sorry for myself.

-Now to be fair, there were other things going on in my life such as my parents moving far away but this was the thing that put me over the proverbial edge.
+Now to be fair, there were other things going on in my life that would make me overreact and I am a total overreactor by nature, but this was the thing that put me over the proverbial edge.

-And in the middle of the night, I decided all alone, mid sobs, in the dark that I was quitting.
+It was in the middle of the night, I decided all alone, amid sobs, in the dark that I was quitting altogether.

 Stupid, dumb, poopy head running.